If you've ever worked a desk job, you're well aware that after a week of staring at your computer, you can't wait for the excitement of a fun weekend.

-Though the exact design of your agile workspace doesn't matter, all should have 5 main elements:
+Though the exact design of your agile workspace doesn't need to be perfect, it should have 5 main elements:

 - An open space: This space is used for team communication, and allows the company to work together and feel connected.

-- Breakout space: These large meeting rooms are great for group or team meetings and are essentially smaller versions of an open space.
+- Breakout space: These large meeting rooms are great for group or team get-togethers and are essentially smaller versions of an open space.

-- Focused booths: These areas are what we call "quiet space," and are where employees can go when they want privacy or the ability to deeply concentrate or focus on a project.
+- Focused booths: These areas are what we call "quiet spaces," and are where employees can go when they want privacy or the ability to deeply concentrate or focus on a project.